fuzzymfx/oldblog/src/pages/metamuiwallet.md

 		conventional credit card payment but it is much faster and costs less than an account-based international bank transfer.

-	Bank nodes have the authority to govern, validate transactions and decide the fate of the entire system, which makes the bank a central authority here.
 	 Building a platform for carrying out transactions is perfectly okay but introducing blockchains as a means of a just database doesn't make sense.
 It feels like a gimmick, a buzzword to secure seed & money from investors.
 Also, there is nothing wrong with a client-server architecture but the speed of current infrastructure relies on implementing a blockchain as a runtime for transactions, which, as always, is **slow**.
 Blockchains are supposed to be secure and transparent but they are not efficient and fast.
 The transaction data when accessible publicly make the network secure, which it is not, here.
 Whereas a more traditional client-server architecture is equally secure and more efficient.
 Look at the current banking and payment gateway scenario in India.
 UPI payments, net banking, and debit card payments, are all carried out in a secure environment and are blazing fast.
 	>	A blockchain-style data store is secure but it is not efficient in terms of computation, communication, and data point of view.

 1. **The Consensus mechanism**